We believe families should be able to feel a meaningful connection with the remains of their departed.

 Solidified remains are a new form of human and pet remains.
 Instead of receiving ash following cremation, you can now receive stone-like remains.

 The color of the solidified remains is 100% natural.
-Many collections come out white or a hue of blue or green, but we often find radical variations like chocolate brown, lavender, honey, or blue speckles.
-Stones range from the size of your thumbnail up to the size of your palm.
+Many solids come out of our process white or a hue of blue or green, but we sometimes see radical variations like chocolate brown, lavender, honey, or blue speckles.
+The solids in each collection vary from the size of your thumbnail up to the size of your palm.

 Parting Stone’s solidified remains technology is patent pending.